HomeTrue North Blog

 Corydon district is known as Winnipeg's Little Italy.
 It's the perfect neighbourhood for people who love premium shopping and dining.
 In the summer you'll find cozy patios filled with people dining at the neighbourhood's popular restaurants.

-You will find restaurants serving authentic Italian food and other delicious global cuisines.
-July and August are the best time to visit the Corydon district when the "Dancing on the Avenue" concerts occur.
+It's a great opportunity to visit the restaurants here for a taste of authentic Italian food and other delicious global cuisines.
+You can even sample some gelato or have a sangria or cold beer.
+July and August are the best time to visit the Corydon district when the live music and concerts occur.

 16. Winnipeg Symphony Orchestra

-The orchestra presents more than 80 concerts per year throughout Manitoba.
+The Winnipeg Symphony Orchestra presents many concerts per year throughout Manitoba.
+This orchestra has established itself as a leading Canadian symphony, and has been recognized as one of the country's most innovative.
 While the primary venue is the Centennial Concert Hall, they also perform in various other places.
 Check out their events calendar to book your tickets in advance.

 17. Assiniboine Forest